 This is the background to the recent fuss about Philip Banks.

 Unfortunately the appointment fell through.
 First Deputy Commissioner is one of those second-in-command positions, like Vice-President of the United States, that comes with very little actual power.
-Power in the New York City Police Department is vested in the Commissioner, currently Bill Bratton
+Power in the New York City Police Department is vested in the Commissioner, currently Bill Bratton, a white guy.

 Banks, when accepting the post, seems to have understood that he would be given control of some key areas in police administration.
 When Bratton disabused him on this point, Banks withdrew himself—retired from the police force, in fact.

 This made the Mayor’s wife very, very unhappy.